 NGC2158 is the symbol that may ring some bells for most of astronomy amateurs, but probably not many of them can immediately say what it is.
 If you image the night sky then most probably you already captured this object, though not as main target.
 NGC2158 open cluster is this small companion of well known M35 in Gemini.
 It was discovered by Herschel.
 NGC2158 and M35 are not related in any way.
-NGC2158 is located about 16500 light years away, and M35 is four times closer.
-NGC2158 is believed to be 2 billion years old, while M35 is ten times younger.
-Due to its advanced age NGC2158 consists mostly of old, yellowish stars, because all blue and hot objects were gone long time ago.
+This remote open cluster is located about 16,500 light years away, and M35 is four times closer.
+NGC2158 is about 2 billion years old, while M35 is ten times younger.
+Due to its advanced age NGC2158 consists mostly of old, yellowish stars, because all blue and hot objects already died long time ago.

 Image technical data:

 Date: 30.03, 01.04.2019

 Location: Nieborowice, Poland

 Corrector: AP CCDT67

 Guiding: SW 80/400 + ASI290MM